stat545ubc-2022/assignment-b3-GiuseppeTT/README.md

 For the three demanded features, I chose:

-- **Feature 1:** Developed the dashboard using the `{shinydashboard}` R package, which adds extra features to Shiny in order to be able to easily create a dashboard
+- **Feature 1:** Developed the dashboard using the `{shinydashboard}` R package, which adds extra features to Shiny in order to be able to easily create a dashboard.
+The dashboard interface makes it easier to showcase the analysis.
 - **Feature 2:** Allow the user to change the plots and tables by changing the x axis variable and the card being analyzed.
 You can check that on the "Bean analysis" tab (third tab) on the dashboard.
+The ability to change the plot and tables allows the user to explore multiple analysis in a single interface.
 - **Feature 3:** Allow the user to easily download the data used in the analysis.
 You can check that on the "Data" tab (fourth tab) on the dashboard.
+The ability to download the data allows the user to easily access that data, reproduce my analysis and do their own analysis.

 ## Description